A large shrub to small tree, growing to 6 metres high and around the same width.

 The phyllodes (modified leaves) are elliptic to broadly elliptic or ovate, ± straight, to 5 cm long and to about 3 cm wide, and silver-grey in colour.

-Very small staminate flowers are produced in globular heads to 8 mm diameter, with up to 30 flowers per head.
+Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
+The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
+In this species, flowers are produced in globular heads to 8 mm diameter, with up to 30 flowers per head.
 The heads are produced in racemes, in phyllode axils, with up to 22 heads per raceme.
 The flower colour is a very fluorescent yellow and very eye-catching against the grey foliage.
 It can bloom throughout the year, but mainly in July-August.

-Seed pods are straight or twisted and flat to 12 cm long and to 2 cm wide, quite rectangular to squarish.
+Seed pods are straight or twisted and flat to 12 cm long and to 2 cm wide, quite rectangular to square.

 It is a popular and widely cultivated plant which may flower as early as in its second year.
 It is very useful as a quick growing screening plant as it generally retains a bushy shape.
 The species is suited to a wide range of climates and soil types.